vehsuga/42_pool/sudoku/README.md

 ---

-_The program takes 9 argument eachof which represents a puzzle line consisting of numbers and '.' for empty squares_
+_The program takes 9 argument each of which represents a puzzle line consisting of numbers and '.' for empty squares_

 **To compile:** `gcc -Wall -Werror -Wextra src/main.c src/solver.c -o sudoku`